section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

     alt: Building an Appointment Scheduling Telegram Bot with Python and Fauna
 ---

 Have you ever wanted to build a telegram bot that would allow you to schedule or plan your appointments?
-If your answer is yes, then this article is just what you need.
+This article is just what you need.
 You would also use a serverless database system called FaunaDB to build our system, making your work easier.
 <!--more-->
 ### Introduction

 #### What is Fauna?
-[Fauna](https://docs.fauna.com/fauna/current/) is a client-side serverless document database that uses GraphQL and the Fauna Query Language (FQL) to support various data types and relational databases in a serverless API.
+[Fauna](https://docs.fauna.com/fauna/current/) is a serverless document database that uses GraphQL and the Fauna Query Language (FQL) to support various data types and relational databases in a serverless API.

 #### Prerequisites
 To follow along with this tutorial, you need to have: